Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ## HTML
 Markdown supports inline HTML.
 As a general rule, HTML is not recommended for publishing to Hornbill Docs, but it may be useful in a limited number of situations.
 Basically, you should avoid using inline HTML to the greatest extent possible.

+When using inline HTML in your Markdown book content, you will need to be aware of, and cater for, the conditions for embedding Markdown syntax within HTML tags.
+These are documented in the HTML Blocks section of the [CommonMark Specification](https://spec.commonmark.org/0.31.2/#html-blocks).

 :::important
 Hornbill Docs does not support runtime-compiled stylesheets, and therefore the use of `<style />` HTML tags in book markdown or static HTML documents is unsupported.
 :::